KamelAbdelwahab/Walmart-Sales-Analysis/README.md

 # 📊 Walmart Sales Analysis

+## 📌 Project Overview

-A comprehensive analysis of Walmart sales data using **Power BI**, aimed at understanding the **key factors affecting weekly sales**, such as:
+This project provides a comprehensive analysis of Walmart sales data using **Power BI**, with a focus on understanding the key factors that influence weekly sales performance — including:

 - 🟠 Temperature
 - 🔵 Unemployment Rate
 - 🟢 Public Holidays
 - 🟣 Fuel Prices

 ---